EugeneMyts/FilesAndFoldersEcryptorDecryptor/README.md

 1.Clone the repository: git clone https://github.com/EugeneMyts/FilesAndFoldersEcryptorDecryptor.git

 2.Install the required dependencies for the application.
-(Provide any specific instructions or dependencies required by your application, such as libraries, frameworks, or packages.)

 3.Build the project using the provided build tools or commands.
-(If applicable, provide instructions on how to build the project.)

 4.Run the application by executing the main file or using the provided commands.
-(If applicable, provide instructions on how to run the application.)

 5.The Files and Folders Encryptor/Decryptor application is now ready to use.